Scientific Names of Cardamom Seed:

 Cardamom seeds contain: ash, bisabolene, borneol, boron, calcium, campesterol, camphene, camphor, carbohydrates, cardiolipin, delta-5,7,22-cholestatrienol, cholesterol, chromium, 1,8-cineole, citronellal, citronellol, cobalt, alpha-copaene, copper, p-cymene, desmosterol, eo, 7-ergosterol, eugenyl-acetate, fat, fiber, geraniol, geranyl-acetate, N-hentriactane, N-hentriacontene, N-heptacosane, iron, limonene, linalool, linalyl-acetate, linoleic-acid, lysophosphatidylcholine, manganese, cis-p-menth-2-en-1-ol, methyl-heptenone, myrcene, nerol, nerolidol, neryl-acetate, niacin, N-nonacosane, N-nonacosene, oleic-acid, palmitic-acid, N-pentacosane, N-pentacosene, alpha-phellandrene, phosphatidylethanolamine, phosphatidyinositol, alpha-pinene, beta-pinene, phosphorus, phytol, potassium, protein, riboflavin, sabinene, trans-sabinene-hydrate, beta-sitosternone, beta-sitosterol, sodium, starch, stearic-acid, stigmasterol, sugar, alpha-terpinene, gamma-terpinene, terpinen-4-ol, alpha-terpineol, alpha-terpinyl-acetate, D-alpha-terpinyl-acetate, D-phi-terpinyl-acetate, thiamin, alpha-thujene, alpha-tocopherol, gamma-tocopherol, N-tricosane, N-tricosene, N-tritriacontane, N-tritriacontene, alpha-ylangene, zinc.
 [Duke JA.
 1992.
 Handbook of Phytochemical Constituents of GRAS Herbs and Other Economic Plants.
 CRC Press, Boca Raton, FL, pp. 239-240].

-The recommended daily dose of cardamom seeds is 1.5 grams.
+The recommended daily dose of cardamom seed is 1.5 grams.

 Powder: 10-30 grains